nghiango1/hello/java/builder-pattern/README.md

 ## Implement

-I example this pattern by create a easy to use HTMLElementBuilder.
+I example this pattern by create a easy to use HTMLElementBuilder, while also adding a HTML server along the way to serve that too.
+It listen on [0.0.0.0:8000](http://127.0.0.1:8000).